Table of Contents

 Also, there is a huge PHP support community, which is another benefit for developers.

 At the same time, there is a wide variety of hosting sites to support PHP, and you don’t need to rent a full server with SSH access to run your project.
 It means that the integration of PHP projects and their deployment is somewhat easier for small companies or individuals who can run and manage their applications without any knowledge of console commands.

 Unlike Java or Python and other general-purpose programming languages, PHP was designed specifically for the web.
 That is why it contains all the necessary functionality for working with HTML, servers, and databases.
-Thanks to the comprehensive PHP language, in most cases you can get by with a minimal amount of JS code in the frontend.
-Also, it’s worth noting that PHP is interpreted language and Node.js is compiled which directly affects performance.
-A compiled code can be executed directly by the computer’s CPU.
-That is, the executable code is specified in the native language of the CPU.
-The interpreted code language must be translated from any format into CPU machine instructions during execution.
-This translation is done by an interpreter.
-It leads to the slower work of interpreted language.
+In most cases, you can get by with a minimal amount of JS code in the frontend.

 Limited MVC applicability

 PHP is not applicable enough for implementing the MVC pattern recommended for web development, which essence is in the separation of application data, user interface, and management logic into three components.
 You can often find a mix of the HTML and PHP code, where the business logic is merged with visualisation, causing difficulties for code maintenance.
 You can solve this problem by using a suitable framework, but there is more temptation to mix HTML and PHP in one file.